 Let’s start with why you should get professional training in the first place.
 You don’t technically need any sort of certification or training to become an interior decorator.
 If you want, you can just wake up one day and decide you want to be one!
 You may even potentially become one of the leading decorators in your area.
 But the chances of success aren’t great if you don’t have any professional knowledge in the field.

 From there, you can choose to complete an apprenticeship/assistantship or attend school.
-Apprenticing means you’ll learn completely on the job, but finding someone who is free (and qualified) to train isn’t easy.
+Apprenticing means you’ll learn completely on the job, but finding someone who is available (and qualified) to train you isn’t easy.
 Most will be too busy to take someone under their wing.
-Other times they may already be mentoring someone.
+Other times, they may already be mentoring someone else.
 But besides the logistics of apprenticeships, you may not receive a fully comprehensive education—it all comes down to the types of clients and jobs your mentor takes on!
 If you want to learn it all, look into interior decorating courses.

 A quick search online will bring up results that say “interior decorating degree” or “interior decorating certification”.
 To a novice, they might sound like the same thing – but they’re definitely not.
 Let’s explore the differences between the two!